 Field-hunting tip

-Look in alkaline igneous rocks, specifically pegmatites country — that is the host setting where eveslogite typically forms.
+Look in alkaline igneous rocks, specifically pegmatites country, the host setting where eveslogite typically forms.
 If you start seeing aegirine, nepheline, kalsilite in float, you are in the right ground.
 Field specimens usually show a fibrous aggregates, radial sprays, fine-grained masses habit, so train your eye for that shape before scanning the outcrop.